/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 • Enable Crossfade on Velocity Axis must be activated for all zones that you want to crossfade.

-• Adjust the fade handles in the mapping using Crossfade: Symmetric.
+• Adjust the fade handles in the Mapping editor using Crossfade: Symmetric.

 Activating the Layer